 - Design a poster to raise awareness about the tens of thousands of pangolins that are illegally killed every year for their scales and to be eaten

-Pipisin the Pangolin colouring sheet.
-Click on the picture and print out a pdf to colour in.
+- Pipisin the Pangolin colouring sheets.
+Click on the pictures and print out a pdf to colour in.

 Ten amazing facts about pangolins pdf – from Project Pangolin